The rise of zero waste packaging

 The EU’s Waste Framework Directive

-Published by the European Commission, the Waste Framework Directive establishes basic waste management principles, requiring that waste be managed in the following way:
+Published by the European Commission, the Waste Framework Directive establishes basic waste management principles, requiring that waste be managed without:

 The UK’s Circular Economy Package